 Unfortunately not all eating disorder treatment centers are LGTBQ-friendly.
 It is extremely important to choose an eating disorder treatment center that is professional, compassionate and has experience treating eating disorders in the LGBTQ community.

 If you or someone you care about is in need of support for body image issues or an eating disorder, and they are in the LGBTQ community, please tell them to get in touch with us.
-Our approach is to accept, support and work with each individual who needs our help.
+We are here to help.